harp-tech/harp-tech.github.io/articles/harp-core.md

 ## The `Device` operator

 The [`Device`](xref:Bonsai.Harp.Device) is the first node you likely add to your workflow when using any `Harp Device`.
-It is responsible for establishing a serial connection with the device and for providing an interface that can be used to send and receive messages, in the form of [`HarpMessage`](xref:Bonsai.Harp.HarpMessage) objects(xref:Bonsai.Harp.HarpMessage).
+It is responsible for establishing a serial connection with the device and for providing an interface that can be used to send and receive messages, in the form of [`HarpMessage`](xref:Bonsai.Harp.HarpMessage) objects.
 Messages sent by the board to the host will correspond to replies(or requests), whereas messages sent from the host to the node will result in commands(or requests) being sent to the device.
 Finally, the `Device` node also provides, via its default-editor (double-click the node while bonsai is not running), a user-interface that allows the user to configure core device settings as well as upload firmware `.hex` files to the device. (see #ref....
 TODO)

 The current specification of the `Harp Protocol` defines three [`HarpMessage types`](xref:Bonsai.Harp.MessageType):